Inflammatory Syndrome In Kids With COVID-19 Explained

 What are the symptoms parents should watch for?

-The overwhelming hallmark of this syndrome is a persistent fever, typically greater than 102 degrees fahrenheit, explains Tara Greenhow, MD, a pediatric infectious disease physician at Kaiser Permanente in San Francisco.
+The overwhelming hallmark of this syndrome is a persistent fever, typically greater than 102 degrees Fahrenheit, explains Tara Greenhow, MD, a pediatric infectious disease physician at Kaiser Permanente in San Francisco.
+The CDC warns that even fevers above 100.4 Fahrenheit that persist for 24 hours or more should be watched.

-Kids with Pediatric multisystem inflammatory syndrome (PMIS) are also experiencing abdominal pain, diarrhea, vomiting, and nausea.
-Some will have rash, a strawberry tongue that’s red and enlarged, and swollen hands.
-They also might present with red eyes due to blood vessel inflammation, Greenhow says.
+Kids with MIS-C are also experiencing abdominal pain, diarrhea, vomiting, and nausea.
+Some will have a rash, a tongue that’s bright red and enlarged, and swollen hands.
+They also might present with red eyes due to blood vessel inflammation, Dr. Greenhow says.
 Like Kawasaki disease, these issues can impact a child’s heart if untreated.
-(Unlike Kawasaki disease, this PMIS doesn’t seem to induce coronary aneurysms when it’s left untreated, Dr. Steven Kernie, chief of pediatric critical care medicine at Columbia University and NewYork-Presbyterian Morgan Stanley Children’s Hospital, told The New York Times.)
-PMIS has also sent some children into a certain kind of toxic shock that leads to low blood pressure, Kernie explained.
+(Unlike Kawasaki disease, MIS-C doesn’t seem to induce coronary aneurysms when it’s left untreated, Steven Kernie, MD, chief of pediatric critical care medicine at Columbia University and NewYork-Presbyterian Morgan Stanley Children’s Hospital, told The New York Times.)
+MIS-C has also sent some children into a certain kind of toxic shock that leads to low blood pressure, Kernie explained.

+The CDC says children can be diagnosed with this if they show "clinically severe illness requiring hospitalization," that's impacting more than two organs (including the heart, kidney, renal, respiratory, blood, gastrointestinal, dermatologic or neurological).
+They also must have tested positive recently for SARS-CoV-2 and have no alternate plausible diagnosis.

 How is it related to COVID-19?

 You may find these symptoms surprising, because they’re not consistent with what you’d commonly experience with COVID-19, including shortness of breath and a cough.
-But Greenhow says most data is showing that this syndrome is hitting kids after they’re already recovered from the coronavirus.
-“Data that’s coming out of Europe is highly suggestive that these cases follow the initial [coronavirus] infection, which you can determine by checking for antibodies in the children’s blood,” she says.
-“The current thought is that it’s a hyperinflammation following the acute infection.”
-It’s unclear how long after a COVID-19 infection PMIS symptoms will show up, and some kids are testing positive while they’re still infected.
+But Dr. Greenhow says most data is showing that this syndrome is hitting kids after they’re already recovered from the coronavirus.
+“Data that’s coming out of Europe is highly suggestive that these cases follow the initial [coronavirus] infection, which you can determine by checking for antibodies in the child’s blood,” she says.
+“The current thought is that it’s a hyper-inflammation following the acute infection.”
+It’s unclear how long after a COVID-19 infection MIS-C symptoms will show up, and some kids are testing positive while they’re still infected.

 Advertisement

-Note: Editor's note: This story has been updated to reflect a CDC statement put out shortly after this story was written.